Technical working group on COVID-19 diagnostic tests

 In the context of the COVID-19 pandemic, the Health Security Committee established in May 2021 a Technical working group on COVID-19 diagnostic tests, bringing together experts from the 27 EU countries and Norway, as well as representatives from the Directorate-General for Health and Food Safety, the Joint Research Centre (JRC) and the European Centre for Disease Prevention and Control (ECDC).

 The aim of the technical working group is, in particular, to review the proposals put forward by EU countries as well as manufacturers for COVID-19 rapid antigen devices to be included in the EU common list of rapid antigen tests.
-The technical working group will assess these proposals against the criteria established by Council Recommendation EU 2021/C 24/01 as well as additional criteria that were agreed by the experts on 29 June 2021.
+The technical working group will assess these proposals against the criteria established by Council Recommendation EU 2021/C 24/01 as well as further criteria that were agreed by the experts on 21 September 2021.
 Moreover, the technical working group agreed on 6 July 2021 that, for now, the common list only includes rapid antigen tests for which their clinical performance was measured based on samples collected from nasal, oropharyngeal or nasopharyngeal specimens, and that the common list should not include rapid antigen self-tests.
 A negative test result produced by all of the rapid antigen tests included in the EU common list can be used for the issuance of the EU Digital COVID Certificate.

 In case the technical working group considers that an update of the EU common list of rapid antigen tests is required, a proposal will be presented to the Health Security Committee (HSC) for formal agreement.
 Updates of the EU common list of rapid antigen tests may concern additions and/or removals of rapid antigen tests, or updates regarding the availability of data and information (e.g. use of specific devices by countries or the publication of new validation studies).
 An addendum is published alongside every update of the common list, setting out further details and background information to the decisions taken by the technical working group.